poppy-project/poppy-docs/en/getting-started/connect.md

 To access this interface, you simply have to go to the URL using your favourite web browser:

 * http://poppy.local (if you changed the name of your robot, simply replace *poppy* by its new name)
-* or using directly its IP address, something similar as http://192.168.0.42
+* or using directly its IP address,

 You should see something like: